webbigdata-jp/easydistill/README.md

 # News

+- July 28th: We have released the functionalities of knowledge distillation from MLLM (aka MMKD).
+Refer to [Here](./easydistill/mmkd).
+Evaluations on the qualities of instruction-following and CoT datasets have been updated.
+Refer to [Here](./easydistill/eval).
 - June 25th: We have released a new series of DistilQWen models named DistilQwen-ThoughtY, togeter with OmniThought-0528 (CoTs distilled from DeepSeek-R1-0528).